NEW JERSEY CONSTRUCTION ACCIDENT lawyers

 Call Rosengard Law Group at 856.284.6446 today if you have been injured while working or visiting a construction site.

 Construction sites are all covered by federal and state laws.
 Additionally, there may be several responsible parties when it comes to a construction accident.

 Because of these two factors, injury victims will need the services of an attorney that has the knowledge and work experience to manage a complicated construction accident case.

 It is not uncommon for third-party liability claims to be part of a construction site accident claim.
 Your attorney must be capable of addressing third-party claims, so you can make the maximum recovery for your losses.

 WE GET RESULTS.
-Rosengard Law Group understands the complex issues surrounding construction site accidents and has successfully helped injury victims with their compensation claims.
-We know the law, so you always receive the maximum settlement for your injury.
+The Rosengard Law Group injury attorneys understand the complex issues surrounding construction site accidents and has successfully helped injury victims with their compensation claims.

 There Are Four Types of Construction Accident Claims